New organisation of the network infrastructure for the School of Engineering.

-A new organisation
+A new organization

 The work of the IT Administrators becomes less tedious2